The Best Colorado Auto Insurance Companies

 How We Found the Best Colorado Auto Insurance Companies

 We evaluated Colorado’s biggest auto insurers by market share, using the same metrics we developed for our review on nationwide providers.
 First, we compared their financial strength, coverage options, and customer service.
-Then we looked at customers ratings from J.D.
-Power and Consumer Reports, and checked the Colorado Division of Insurance to see how many complaints were filed against each provider in 2017 (the most recent data available).
+Next we looked at customers ratings from J.D.
+Power and Consumer Reports, then checked the Colorado Division of Insurance to see how many complaints were filed against each provider in 2017 (the most recent data available).
 Finally, we took note of available endorsements and discounts to see which companies offer the best coverage and savings options.

 The 5 Best Auto Insurance Companies in Colorado

 Quadrant car insurance rate data as of 07/01/2019.

 Top 3 Cheapest Companies

 - USAA: $674